ISISComputingGroup/EPICS-flatbuffers/flatbuffers/docs/source/DartUsage.md

 ## FlatBuffers Dart library code location

-The code for the FlatBuffers Go library can be found at `flatbuffers/dart`.
+The code for the FlatBuffers Dart library can be found at `flatbuffers/dart`.
 You can browse the library code on the [FlatBuffers GitHub page](https://github.com/google/flatbuffers/tree/master/dart).